jsduenass/Stewart_Gough_platform_UNAL/readme.md

 env.TcpIpTargetAddress = '192.168.1.12';
 env.TcpIpSubNetMask = '255.255.255.0';
 ```
 > The first two lines are very important because they define the default target that the toolbox will use and if it is not configured correctly, some commands will probably throw errors when using them.
-To confirm that the correct target is configured, the `tg.getTargetNames` command can be used to view the names of the installed target.
+To confirm that the correct target is configured, the `tg.getTargetNames` command can be used to view the names of the installed targets.

 The next step is to set the IP address of the host PC to 192.168.1.13 with subnet mask 255.255.255.0.
 Finally, to move the platform, run the **GUI_V3.m** file from the *'Software\GUI_V3'* folder.